wi-fighters/team-exercise-recipes/README.md

 ### Checklist

 - everybody contributes a recipe in HTML (no CSS)
-- include a homepage that links to each separate recipe
+- the site has a homepage that links to each separate recipe
-- make sure all team names and roles are on the homepage
+- all team names and roles are on the homepage
-- use consistent navigation and styling across the whole site
+- every page has consistent navigation and styling
-- deploy to GitHub Pages
+- the site is deployed to GitHub Pages

 ## The team